If the flu comes to call this season, send nasty symptoms packing quicker with tricks recommended by medical professionals.

 What helps:

-• Over-the-counter drugs such as decongestants and antihistamines can help with congestion, runny noses and cough.
-Again, if you have high blood pressure, you should consult a doctor before taking an antihistamine.
+• Over-the-counter antihistamines can help with congestion, runny noses and cough.
+If you have high blood pressure, you should consult a doctor before taking an antihistamine.
 Antihistamines do help with sleep.
-“Patients with blood pressure issues may use Coricidin,” English noted.

 • Cough drops and hard candy are good for soothing sore throats, but shouldn’t be given to toddlers and young children because of possible choking hazards.
-Likewise, gargling with warm salt water can help a sore throat.
-“Robitussin, Delsym or warm tea and with honey are recommended,” English said.
-“For children, recent studies have shown that pasteurized honey is comparable to cough medicine.”
+Gargling with warm salt water can help a sore throat.

 • Along with your daily multivitamin, you may wish to take additional zinc, vitamin C and vitamin D to boost immunity and B vitamins to help fight fatigue and weakness.